-PART 2 - DESIGN REQUIREMENTS FOR WATER DISTRIBUTION
+PART 3 - DESIGN REQUIREMENTS FOR WATER DISTRIBUTION

-2.1 INTRODUCTION
+3.1 INTRODUCTION

-- A. These guidelines are intended to establish the minimum basic design requirements for water distribution infrastructure within CCSUD's service area but do not address major facilities such as water plants, booster stations and storage tanks.
-Sound engineering judgment shall be utilized to determine if these minimum requirements are suitable for each engineering design. - B. All projects are required to be built in accordance with CCSUD's technical specifications and details (design standards).
-Any variation from CCSUD's design standards is subject to the district's approval. - C. All plans for such facilities shall be prepared by or under the supervision of a Professional Engineer, licensed in the State of Texas.
-It will be the responsibility of the design engineer to ensure that the plans are in compliance with the latest versions of all applicable federal, state, and local ordinances, rules, and regulations.
+- A. These guidelines are intended to establish the minimum basic design requirements for water infrastructure within CCSUD's service area but do not address major facilities such as water plants, booster stations and storage tanks.
+Sound engineering judgment shall be utilized to determine if these minimum requirements are suitable for each engineering design. - B. All projects are required to be built in accordance with CCSUD's technical specifications.
+Any variation from CCSUD's standards is subject to the district's approval. - C. All plans for such facilities shall be prepared by or under the supervision of a Professional Engineer, licensed in the State of Texas.
+It will be the responsibility of the Developer's consulting Engineer to ensure that the plans are in compliance with the latest versions of all applicable federal, state, and local ordinances, rules and regulations.
 These include, but are not limited to, the following: - 1.
 Rules and Regulations for Public Water System Texas Commission on Environmental Quality (TCEQ) - 2.
-CCSUD Technical Specifications and Standard Details - 3.
+CCSUD Technical Specifications and Standard Water Details - 3.
 CCSUD Water Design Criteria - 4.
 CCSUD Electrical Design Criteria - 5.
 CCSUD Wastewater Design Criteria

-CCSUD listed items can be found on CCSUD's website.
+CCSUD's listed items can be found at CCSUD's website.

-2.1 WATER SYSTEMS
+3.2 WATER SYSTEMS